simeononsecurity/simeononsecurity.ch/content/articles/create-compliant-windows-desktop-systems-with-standalone-windows-stig-script/index.en.md

 ## Conclusion:

-In conclusion, the Standalone-Windows-STIG-Script is a useful tool that can help you secure and comply with the industry standards for your Windows system.
+Wrapping up, the Standalone-Windows-STIG-Script is a useful tool that can help you secure and comply with the industry standards for your Windows system.
 By using the script, you can automate the process of securing your Windows system, ensuring that it is compliant with the STIG and providing you with peace of mind knowing that your system is secure.
 So, if you want to create a compliant and secure Windows system, consider using the Standalone-Windows-STIG-Script.